openjdk/jdk/src/java.base/share/man/java.md

      - If `AOTMode` is `on`, the JVM will print an error message and exit immediately.
 This mode should be used only as a "fail-fast" debugging aid to check if your command-line options are compatible with the AOT cache.
-An alternative is to run your application with `-XX:AOTMode=auto -Xlog:cds` to see if the AOT cache can be used or not.
+An alternative is to run your application with `-XX:AOTMode=auto -Xlog:cds,aot` to see if the AOT cache can be used or not.

 `-XX:+AOTClassLinking`
 :   If this option is enabled, the JVM will perform more advanced optimizations (such